 Successful fly angling at Three Rivers Lodge begins with your guide.
 Our guides are hand-picked by manager and head guide Kevin Barry.
 Each is an affable and engaging professional who has dedicated his livelihood to the ways of the wilderness.
 All guides are highly proficient in handling small boats in varied waters and are licensed to do so by the Province of Newfoundland and Labrador.
 All staff members train and are current in First Aid and in CPR as required by the Province.
-Kev and his guides are “Newfies” and Frenchmen, all self-reliant outdoorsmen, and their laughter, stories and friendship on the water and around the dining table will be the highlight of your visit.
+Kev and his guides are “Newfies” and Frenchmen, all self-reliant, enthusiastic outdoorsmen.
+Their laughter, stories and friendship on the water and around the dining table will be the highlight of your visit.

 We keep a DeHavilland Beaver float plane down at the camp’s dock and use it every day to move our guests about our expansive river system.
 We fly the longer legs in the floatplane to fisheries where freighter canoes are stashed along the riverway.
 We also use the Beaver to discover new remote waters and fishing opportunities for our guests.
 Two fly outs per guest are included in your week to destinations such as our Fifth Rapids Outpost Camp, the headwater rivers for treks into the deep wilderness, and to the lower rapids where the big fish migrate out of the Smallwood.